Rattlesden Church of England Primary Academy

 All children are expected to know their tables up to and including 12x12 by the end of Year 4.

-The new statutory multiplication table check will take place in June 2022, for all Year 4 pupils across the country.
+The statutory multiplication table check will take place in June of each year, for all Year 4 pupils across the country.

 Click below to read the government's guidance: